 For years, people with vitiligo didn’t have many treatment options, but that has changed, thanks to burgeoning research being studied in clinical trials.
-Current research studies are investigating treatments such as Janus kinase (JAK) inhibitors, sprays that use healthy skin cells to repigment skin, and monoclonal antibodies that can help bring melanocytes back to the body.
+Current research studies are investigating treatments such as Janus kinase (JAK) inhibitors, a solution of healthy skin cells to repigment skin, and monoclonal antibodies that can help bring melanocytes back to the body.
 These studies all provide hope for new vitiligo treatments.

 To understand more about how these research studies work and what you should know before joining one, MyVitiligoTeam sat down with Dr. Amit Pandya, president of the Global Vitiligo Foundation.
 We talked to Dr. Pandya during a recent live Q&A event on MyVitiligoTeam, where he and several panelists shared details about participating in research studies.

 Dr. Pandya has conducted several clinical trials during the course of his career and shared some of the top facts that people with vitiligo should know about participating in them.

 Clinical trials are research studies that test new ways of treating a condition like vitiligo, managing symptoms, or improving quality of life with a condition.
 During a clinical trial, researchers try experimental treatment options on people who have a particular condition and monitor the effects to determine whether the treatment is effective and safe.
 Clinical trials may involve lifestyle interventions, such as a specific diet, or a new medication, procedure, or device.

 Clinical trials for vitiligo are led by a principal investigator (typically a medical doctor).
 You can find out about them from your dermatologist, from a local research institution, or on sites like ClinicalTrials.gov.
 The National Institutes of Health and other federal agencies have developed an array of guidelines and policies to ensure the clinical studies are safe, ethical, and of high quality.